 No matter whether you're a movie enthusiast or a pro, your aim when shooting a movie is to achieve a high-quality result.
 In this case, pay attention to the following: wide-angled shots capture a lot of detail at once, but viewers find it difficult to take everything in at a glance.
 This can be avoided by zooming in on the subject of your shot.

 To ensure that all content that you want to show is still displayed, it is recommended to use several close-up shots in succession.
 Try to keep the camera steady on the subject of your shot, avoiding panning and zooming.
-Small wobbles can be corrected using image stabilization, which is supported by Movie Edit Pro.
+Small wobbles can be corrected using image stabilization, which is supported by Movie Studio.
 Another factor to consider is the length of your scenes - and indeed, the length of the entire movie, so that your viewers' attention is retained throughout.
 Generally, shorter scenes are better than longer ones.

 Once the key content has been shown, you can switch to the next scene.
 As you can reduce the length of each scene in post-production by using a video editing program, it is advisable to leave scenes longer to start with.
 You can then select the best editing for your video afterward.
+There are a lot of different techniques, you could try and you can improve for yourself and your project.

 Perfect lighting and sound levels while filmmaking